 Usually, the amount is around 33 percent of compensation.
 However, the percentage may be more or less depending on the case and how far through the process it gets.
 The fee’s size can depend on the law firm’s location and the lawsuit’s complexity.
 Furthermore, the attorney may use a sliding scale.
 Regardless, you usually only pay if the lawyer wins.

 You do not have to pay an attorney fee if you lose your case.
 However, you may be responsible for additional litigation costs like filing expenses.
-You can talk to your lawyer if you have any concerns about payment and to learn of the specifics of the payment plan.
+You can talk to your lawyer if you have any concerns about payment and to learn the specifics of the payment plan.

 Who Can You Sue for Wrongful Death?